slarmoo/.github/profile/html/media/media.md

 https://images.pexels.com/photos/164170/pexels-photo-164170.jpeg
 ```

 A relative path references a file that is served from the same location as the HTML page rendering the element.
-You want to make the path is as relative as possible so that you can move your code around without having to actually adjust all of the external page references.
+You want to make the path as relative as possible so that you can move your code around without having to actually adjust all of the external page references.
 For example, if your HTML page is located in a directory with a subdirectory named `images` that contains a file named `photo.jpg` you would use a relative path as follows.

 ```html
 images/photo.jpg